Conflict is part of life. How do you solve it?

 So that's it for now.
 If you like this episode, please follow this podcast, its website that usually has a transcription of the episode.
 Like it.
 Share it.
 And also, please like the excerpts I share in my YouTube channel or in the Instagram account of We Can Find A Way.
 I'd like to close by thanking my sponsor, Koç attorneys at law, my marketing manager Julian Nelson and musician Imre Hadi and artist Zeren Goktan who allowed me to use their music and photograph in the podcast.
 Thank you and hope to meet you in the next episode.

-Spyros A. Sofos Profile Photo
+Spyros A. Sofos, Greece Profile Photo

-Spyros A. Sofos
+Spyros A. Sofos, Greece

 Asst.
-Prof. Greece Canada
+Prof. Simon Fraser University, Canada

 Spyros A. Sofos is an Assistant Professor at the Department of Global Humanities at Simon Fraser University, and an affiliated researcher at the SFU Centre for Comparative Muslim Studies and the SNF Centre for Hellenic Studies.
 He has studied Political Science and International Studies, Sociology, Conflict Studies and Regional and Cross-cultural Studies at Panteion University, Greece, the University of Kent, UK and the University of Copenhagen, Denmark and held teaching and research positions in the UK (London School of Economics and Political Science), and Sweden (Lund University).